Common types of cancer

 Leukaemia

 What is Leukaemia?
-Definition and Overview
+(Blood Cancer Definition)

 Leukaemia is a blood cancer.
 The term leukaemia is derived from a Greek word which literally means white blood.
 At SJMC’s Cancer and Radiosurgery Centre, we understand that the root cause of leukaemia is the uncontrolled production of abnormal white cells.
 These abnormal cells fail to mature properly, leading to various complications.
 Leukaemia is broadly classified into acute leukaemia and chronic leukaemia